 If you only have time for one activity on your Rangitoto day trip, make it the Rangitoto Summit Track.
-This walking track is one of the best hikes & walks in Auckland, ascending from Rangitoto Wharf to the volcano’s summit.
+This walking track is one of the best hikes & walks in Auckland.
+The trail ascends from Rangitoto Wharf to the volcano’s summit.

-At a fairly relaxed pace, the walk to summit should take you about an hour.
-When you reach the top, you’ll get to check out the volcano’s distinctive crater up close and swoon over incredible 360-degree panoramic views over Auckland City, Waitemata Harbour, the Hauraki Gulf.
-On a clear day, you’ll even be able to see as far as the Waitakere Ranges along the west coast, Waiheke Island to the east, and to the Hunua Ranges southeast of Auckland.
+At a relaxed pace, the walk to summit should take you about an hour.
+When you reach the top, marvel at the volcano’s distinctive crater and swoon over the incredible 360-degree panoramic views.
+Auckland City, Waitemata Harbour, and the Hauraki Gulf will all flood into view.

 On the way up, there’s also an opportunity for quick detour to the island’s lava caves & tunnels.
 Don’t forget to pack a flashlight if you’d like to take a peek inside!

-If you’re not keen on the climb and still want to check the amazing views from the summit, don’t fret: There’s a popular Auckland Explorer 4WD road train guided tour (with commentary) that’ll scoot you up to the top without a hitch.
+Not keen on the climb and still want to check the amazing views from the summit?
+Don’t fret.
+There’s a popular Auckland Explorer 4WD road train guided tour (with commentary).
+The tour will scoot you up to the top without a hitch.

 For hikers needing a longer walk, grab your hiking shoes and tackle the Coastal Track.
-Starting at Rangitoto Wharf, this walking trail crawls alongside rugged lava fields on southern shore and through the island’s forested interior to Islington Bay Wharf.
+Starting at Rangitoto Wharf, this walking trail crawls alongside rugged lava fields on southern shore.
+It also treks through the island’s forested interior to Islington Bay Wharf.

-Along the way, you’ll encounter not only beautiful coastal and forest views but several historical sites including baches (traditional New Zealand beach houses), quarries, mine storage bases, and the WWII-era Yankee Wharf.
+Along the way, you’ll encounter beautiful coastal and forest views.
+There are also several historical sites on route.
+Look out for baches (traditional New Zealand beach houses), quarries, and mine storage bases.
+You’ll also stumble upon the WWII-era Yankee Wharf on the way.

 Hiking the Coastal Track should take approximately two and half hours each way.